hjben/docker-server/README.md

   - yarn jar $HADOOP_HOME/share/hadoop/mapreduce/hadoop-mapreduce-examples-{hadoop_version}.jar pi 2 5
   - eg. yarn jar $HADOOP_HOME/share/hadoop/mapreduce/hadoop-mapreduce-examples-3.2.0.jar pi 2 5
 - You can access to cluster manager web page on: http://localhost:{port_for_cluster_manager}
+- Or if you want to see hdfs manager web page, access to http://localhost:{port_for_hdfs_manager}

 ### Usage (with docker-compose)
 If your machine has docker-compose, you may use the docker-compose.yml file.
 Using docker-compose.yml, hadoop container will be automatically set with 1 master and 3 slaves.